-In order to ensure that workers at all income levels are able to access the paid leave they need, it is critical for local governments to provide eligible employees with their full, regular pay while on leave.
-There is a strong precedent for this approach, as the vast majority of cities with public sector paid family leave policies currently in place do provide full wage replacement.
-The federal FMLA only guarantees unpaid leave, and many workers, especially those with lower incomes, are simply unable to forego weeks of income in order to provide much-needed care for a new child or a seriously ill loved one.23 Evidence from one state with a paid family leave program shows that without full wage replacement, many low-wage workers do not take leave for which they are eligible because the risk of financial instability is too great.24 Examples of cities that provide full wage replacement: Nashville, TN; Atlanta, GA; Gainesville, FL; Greensboro, NC; Fort Wayne, IN; Richfield, MN; Kansas City, MO; Salt Lake City, UT 5.
-Cover as many workers as possible.
+In order to ensure that workers at all income levels are able to access the paid leave they need, it is critical for state governments to provide eligible employees with their full, regular pay while on leave.
+There is a strong precedent for this approach, as the majority of states with public sector paid family leave policies currently in place do provide full wage replacement.
+The federal FMLA only guarantees unpaid leave, and many workers, especially those with lower incomes, are simply unable to forego weeks of income in order to provide much-needed care for a new child or a seriously ill loved one.27 Evidence from one state with a paid family leave program shows that without full wage replacement, many low-wage workers do not take leave for which they are eligible because the risk of financial instability is too great.28 5.
+Cover all workers.

 Lower-income and part-time workers often have the greatest need for paid family leave, in part because they are less likely to be able to afford to take unpaid leave.
-Yet nationally, these workers have less access to the benefit on average.25 Narrow eligibility requirements that restrict coverage to workers who have been with the employer for a certain amount of time, or who have worked a certain number of hours in the past year, often create barriers that prevent lower-income and part-time workers from accessing paid family leave, since turnover in lower-wage jobs is often so high.
+Yet nationally, these workers have less access to the benefit on average.29 Narrow eligibility requirements that restrict coverage to workers who have been with the employer for a certain amount of time, or who have worked a certain number of hours in the past year, often